heinwessels/factorio-valves/readme.md

     - **Pyanodons**: Will automatically migrate old Factorio 1.1 valves to their 2.0 counter part.

 # UPS Impact
-This valve has no measurable impact.
-It's the same UPS impact as using a pump + combinator + storage-tank to control fluid movement.
+This valve has no measurable performance impact.
+The worst case is a using a pump + combinator + storage-tank to control fluid movement, while the overflow and top-up valve only has a storage-tank + pump.
 There are no `on_tick` calculations.

 ## Credits
 - _Boskid_ for adding the ability to link pipes to the Factorio engine.